-SiteGround vs Bluehost 2026: Which Is Right for Your Website?
+SiteGround vs Bluehost 2026: Full Comparison

-SiteGround and Bluehost are the two hosts most beginners end up choosing between — and for good reason.
+SiteGround and Bluehost are the two hosts most beginners end up choosing between -- and for good reason.
 Both are WordPress-recommended, both are beginner-friendly, and both will get a new site online without much friction.

 But they're not interchangeable.
 After testing both extensively, the difference is clear: SiteGround is the technically better host.
 Bluehost is the cheaper way to start.